-- Provide adequate advance warning and information regarding upcoming work zones - Provide the driver clear directions to understanding the situation he will be facing as he proceeds through or around the work zone - Reduce the consequences of an out of control vehicle - Provide safe access and storage for equipment and material - Promote speedy completion of projects (including thorough cleanup of the site) - Promote use of the appropriate traffic control and protection devices - Provide safe passageways for pedestrians through, in, and/or around construction or maintenance work zones
+- Provide adequate advance warning and information about upcoming work zones - Provide the driver clear information to understand how to navigate through or around the work zone - Reduce the consequences of an out of control vehicle - Provide safe access and storage for equipment and material - Promote the speedy completion of projects (including thorough cleanup of the site) - Promote the use of the appropriate traffic control and protection devices

+• Provide safe passageways for pedestrians through, in, and/or around construction or maintenance work zones, including persons with disabilities in accordance with the Americans with Disabilities Act of 1990.

-C POLICY
+D POLICY

-Each highway agency with responsibilities for construction, maintenance, and operation of streets and highways shall develop and maintain a program of work zone safety, as set forth in the MUTCD, (Rule 14-15.010) as published by the Federal Department of Transportation (Federal Highway Administration).
+Each highway agency with responsibilities for construction, maintenance, or operation of streets and highways shall develop and maintain a program of work zone safety, as set forth in the MUTCD, (Chapter 6A).
+All highway construction projects financed in whole or in part with federal-aid highway funds shall comply with Title 23 Code of Federal Regulations (CFR) 630 Subpart J, more commonly known as the Work Zone Safety and Mobility Rule.

-D PLANNING OF OPERATIONS
+E PLANNING OF OPERATIONS

 The achievement of work zone safety requires careful and complete planning prior to the initiation of any work project.
-The planning objective is to develop a complete operational plan which would include consideration of the following:
+The planning objective is to develop a complete operational plan including the following considerations:

-D.1 Project Requirements
+E.1 Project Requirements

-D.1.a Type of Operation
+E.1.a Type of Operation

-Construction and maintenance projects may be classified as routine, emergency, or special operations.
+Construction and maintenance projects may be classified as routine, traffic incident management, or special operations.

-D.1.a.1 Routine Operations
+E.1.a.1 Routine Operations